This post may contain affiliate links. If you click them, I could earn a small commission at no cost to you. Thank you!

-Dingle is definitely a town dripping with charm and local warmth, but as with so many places, the word is now out.
+Dingle is a town loaded with charm and local warmth, but as with so many places, the word is out.
 The tourists, myself included, flock to the town, bringing with them oversized buses that crowd the narrow roads.

 You will most certainly find a few salty locals leaning into the bar, taking long cool gulps of Guinness in between a never-ending stream of jokes and bits of local news.

 The Irish are so friendly and engaging that before you know it, one drink will turn into two and you’ll be leaning into the bar as well and laughing, even though you may not be certain about what.

 The Dingle natives have a rollicking brogue, a melodic mix of English and Irish, colored by the salty flavor of living by the churning, misty seas of southern Ireland.

 The Slea Head Drive

 We chose, as was recommended, to drive clockwise around the circular drive in order to avoid getting gridlocked behind a large tour bus.

 This drive, unlike some other stretches of the Wild Atlantic Way, offers plenty of pull-off spaces to either let traffic pass or pause to take a picture or just live and breathe in the moment.

 The entire loop is around 30 miles (47km), and the time it takes you to drive those miles is really up to you.

 There are so many places to stop and walk down to the beaches or tiny villages with one or two restaurants lining the main street.
 The first seaside village you’ll encounter after you leave Dingle is Ventry.